Fake News Detection on News-Oriented Heterogeneous Information Networks through Hierarchical Graph Attention: Experiments

 \subsection{Dataset Description}

-Our dataset used in experiments is collected from the platform with fact-checking: \textit{PolitiFact}, which is operated by Tampa Bay Times.
-Regarding news articles, \textit{PolitiFact} provides the original contents, fact-checking results and comprehensive fact-checking reports on the website.
+One of the datasets used in experiments is collected from the platform with fact-checking: \textit{PolitiFact}, which is operated by Tampa Bay Times.
+Regarding news articles, \textit{PolitiFact} provides the original contents, fact-checking results, and comprehensive fact-checking reports on the website.
 The platform categorizes them into different subjects based on contents and topics.
-A brief description of each subject will be provided as well.
+A brief description of each subject is provided as well.
 The fact-checking results can indicate the credibility of corresponding news articles and take values from \{True, Mostly True, Half True, Mostly False, False, Pants on Fire!\}.
-In the \textit{PolitiFact} dataset, $1322$ news articles are marked as "Pants on Fire", while the number of news articles with "False" is $2601$.
-Besides, $2539$ "Mostly False" news articles and $2765$ "Half True" news articles exist in the dataset.
-The number of "Mostly True" and "True" news is $2676$ and $2149$ respectively.
-If we group the labels \{Pants on fire, False, Mostly False\} as fake news and group \{True, Mostly True, Half True\} as real news, the quantity of fake news is $6465$ corresponding to $7590$ real news.
-We have established a heterogeneous information network based on the original dataset.
-The HIN includes three types of nodes: article, creator and subject and two types of links: Write (between article and creator) and Belongs to (between article and subject).
-The key statistical data describing the HIN can be found in Table~\ref{tab:datastat}.
+We have established a News-HIN based on the original dataset following the descriptions in the previous sections. \textit{BuzzFeed}\footnote{https://github.com/KaiDMML/FakeNewsNet/tree/old-version } from Shu et al.\cite{shu2019beyond}. \textit{BuzzFeed} contains $91$ real news articles and $91$ fake news articles.
+We also construct a HIN based on \textit{BuzzFeed} dataset following a similar way in Section~\ref{sec:formulation}.
+There exist three types of nodes: article, twitter user, and publisher.
+The key statistical data describing two HINs can be found in Table~\ref{tab:datastat}.